Motorola Droid: Locked bootloader

 Unlike the DROID, the Milestone has a bootloader that only allows signed firmware to load.
 This creates difficulties for users who wish to boot custom ROM images not signed by Motorola that have become popular in the Droid modding community.
 This has caused discontent in the Droid community in markets foreign to the US, with numerous petitions being created.
 Whether the disabling of custom boot loaders is due to retailer, carrier, manufacturer, or legal restrictions is unknown.

 Early in 2011 the community around Milestone ROM-Development and the Polish National BOINC Team initiated AndrOINC to decipher the RSA 1024-bit signature and make customizing possible.
-The project has been down since April 2011 because the German police confiscated the server on suspicion it was involved with an illegal P2P service.
+The project has been down since April 2011 because the German police confiscated the server on suspicion that it was involved with an illegal P2P service.

 In June 2011, Motorola committed to delivering an unlockable and relockable bootloader solution for phones receiving updates later that year.
 This will likely not include the Milestone as Motorola has not indicated it will update the Milestone past Android 2.2/Froyo.